tompreston/notes/README.md

 # Thomas Preston Notes
-An unorganised collection of notes and cheat sheets for various technologies.
+An unorganised collection of notes and cheat sheets.

     head -100 notes/* | less